Grand Theft Auto Online: Gameplay

-Aside from the open world, there are three main types of set activities: racing (by car, bike, aircraft, or boat), Deathmatch (team or free-for-all), and objective-based Contact Missions (simplified single-player-like storyline jobs, usually cooperative).
-Online uses lock-on aim and emphasises stealth in firefights.
+Aside from the open world, there are three main types of set activities: racing (by car, bike, aircraft, or boat), Deathmatches (team or free-for-all), and Contact Missions (linear jobs with set objectives, usually cooperative).
+The game uses lock-on aim and emphasises stealth in firefights.
 "Adversary Mode" adds several asymmetric variations on these activities, including "Siege Mentality" where one team is besieged by another, and "Hasta La Vista" where truckers chase down cyclists (reminiscent of the truck/motorcycle chase in Terminator 2: Judgment Day).
 "Survival" pits a team of up to four players against ten waves of enemies.
-The Heists Update released on 10 March 2015 adds five co-op elaborate multi-part missions, each mission having several setup jobs leading up to the finale crime which is a high-profit job.
-The player who is the heist leader has to unlock each heist in order and pay the upfront costs, while receiving the largest payoff (at the end, if successfully completed) and getting their progress saved, while other players (the crew members) can join any setup/finale jobs without prerequisite and get paid a cut for each mission passed.
-The heists, all requiring four players except the first which is two-player, often assign specific roles to players such as driver, gunner, etc. and/or may split them apart, and a headset is recommended for communicating with other players.
+The Heists update released in March 2015 added five elaborate multi-part missions, where teams of four players must complete several "prep jobs" in the lead-up to a major crime; each heist finale is a high-paying job, and the profits must be split between all participating players.
+Subsequent heists added to the game removed the four-player requirement and can instead be completed solo or by teams of two, three, or four players.
+The player who is the Heist Leader must pay the upfront costs for unlocking each heist, and is the only one required to complete all prep jobs in order; other players can join any setup/finale jobs without prerequisite and get paid a cut for each mission passed.
+The heists requiring multiple players often assign specific roles such as driver, gunner, hacker etc. and/or may split the team apart, making communication between players crucial.

 The game includes a content creation tool that lets players make automobile races and deathmatches.
 Players can choose the location, start and spawn points, and weapon and vehicle drops in deathmatches, and the location, route, race type, and player count in air, land, or sea races.
 Creations have to be tested against computer-controlled players before the mode is available online.
 The creations can also be published for others to use.
 Rockstar tags what they deem to be the best as "Rockstar Verified".
+In December 2025, the content creation tool was expanded with the addition of the Rockstar Mission Creator, which allows players to create linear jobs akin to Contact Missions; players may choose the location and objective of the mission, the available items, and add non-player characters and cutscenes.

-There are also regular weekly updates released by Rockstar for all players to keep them engaged.
-Both, GTA+ subscription holders and players without the subscription will have access to these updates with GTA+ members having additional benefits to avail.
-The weekly updates may also include special week events or festive events owing to certain festivities/occasions which may include new content in the form of new adversary modes or a boost given to a certain business or property along with various discounts within the game.
+The game is updated on a weekly basis to provide new content to players in the form of special challenges and events, Adversary Modes, and discounts on select vehicles, weapons, and properties.
+Certain benefits are exclusive to members of GTA+, Rockstar's subscription service introduced in March 2022.
+Unique updates are released during certain times of year, such as the map being covered in snow during the holiday season.